-Only one group of pilot whales (numbering approximately 7 animals) was seen during the two most recent ship surveys conducted off California, Oregon, and Washington in 2001 and 2005 (Barlow 2003; Forney 2007).
+Only one group of pilot whales (numbering approximately 7 animals) was seen during the two most recent ship surveys conducted off California, Oregon, and Washington in 2001 and 2005 (Barlow and Forney 2007; Forney 2007).
 All animals were seen during the 2005 survey.
-The abundance of short-finned pilot whales in this region appears to be variable and influenced by prevailing oceanographic conditions, as with other odontocete species (Forney 1997, Forney and Barlow 1998).
-Because animals may spend time outside the U.S. Exclusive Economic Zone as oceanographic conditions change, a multi-year average abundance estimate is the most appropriate for management within U.S. waters.
-The 2001-2005 unweighted average abundance estimate for California, Oregon and Washington waters based on the two ship surveys is 245 (CV=0.97) short-finned pilot whales (Barlow 2003; Forney 2007).
+The abundance of short-finned pilot whales in this region appears to be variable and influenced by prevailing oceanographic conditions (Forney 1997, Forney and Barlow 1998).
+Because animals may spend time outside the U.S.

+Exclusive Economic Zone as oceanographic conditions change, a multi-year average abundance estimate is the most appropriate for management within U.S. waters.
+The 2001-2005 unweighted average abundance estimate for California, Oregon and Washington waters based on the two ship surveys is 245 (CV=0.97) short-finned pilot whales (Barlow and Forney 2007; Forney 2007).